Isatis tinctoria: Medieval period onwards

 The three colours can be seen together in tapestries such as The Hunt of the Unicorn (1495–1505), though typically it is the dark blue of the woad that has lasted best.
 Medieval uses of the dye were not limited to textiles.
 For example, the illustrator of the Lindisfarne Gospels (c.
 720) used a woad-based pigment for blue paint.
 As does the late 13th century North Italian manual on book illumination Liber colorum secundum magistrum Bernardum describe its usage.

 In Viking Age levels at archaeological digs at York, a dye shop with remains of both woad and madder have been excavated and dated to the 10th century.
 In medieval times, centres of woad cultivation lay in Lincolnshire and Somerset in England, Jülich and the Erfurt area in Thuringia in Germany, Piedmont and Tuscany in Italy, and Gascogne, Normandy, the Somme Basin (from Amiens to Saint-Quentin), Brittany and, above all, Languedoc in France.
 This last region, in the triangle created by Toulouse, Albi and Carcassonne, known as the Lauragais, was for a long time the biggest producer of woad, or pastel, as it was locally known.
 One writer commented that "woad [...] hath made that country the happiest and richest in Europe."

 Woad merchant Pierre Assézat's 16th-century mansion in Toulouse.

-The prosperous woad merchants of Toulouse displayed their affluence in splendid mansions, many of which still stand, as the Hôtel de Bernuy and the Hôtel d'Assézat.
+The woad merchants of Toulouse displayed their affluence in mansions, many of which still stand, such as the Hôtel de Bernuy and the Hôtel d'Assézat.
 One merchant, Jean de Bernuy, a Spanish Jew who had fled the Spanish Inquisition, was credit-worthy enough to be the main guarantor of the ransomed King Francis I after his capture at the Battle of Pavia by Charles V of Spain.
 Much of the woad produced here was used for the cloth industry in southern France, but it was also exported via Bayonne, Narbonne and Bordeaux to Flanders, the Low Countries, Italy, and above all Britain and Spain.